Ramita strikes improbable gold in air rifle

 There was pressure on Ramita as it was Devanshi who released the shot first every time in the gold duel, but Ramita executed a remarkable series in which all her 16 shots were 10 or more.

-It was another gold in the rich collection for Haryana, while Devanshi fetched the silver for Rajasthan.
+It was another gold for Haryana, while Devanshi fetched silver for Rajasthan.
 Harshita Garg won the bronze for Haryana, ahead of Yana Rathore, qualification topper Khushi Saini (625.7), Suhani Rane, Palak Sachdeva and Aneesha Sharma.

 - Comments will be moderated by The Hindu editorial team.